MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Remove-CMCategory.md

 ```

 ## DESCRIPTION
-The **Remove-CMCategory** cmdlet removes a configuration category in Microsoft System Center Configuration Manager.
+The **Remove-CMCategory** cmdlet removes a configuration category in Configuration Manager.

 > [!NOTE]
 > Configuration Manager cmdlets must be run from the Configuration Manager site drive.